-But Fig.~4 of that paper presents results from 1D model fits (System A), {\em including a SS peak model element}, that reveal {undistorted jet structure}.
+But Fig.~4 of that paper presents results from 1D model fits (System A), {\em including a SS peak model}, that reveal {undistorted jet structure}.
 In contrast to severe jet attenuation and distortion with increasing angle inferred from System B the System A model fits reveal a possible {\em increase} of jet correlation amplitude and no distortions, consistent with the minijet analysis in Ref.~\cite{anomalous} in which minijets are modified in more-central collisions, but in a manner consistent with pQCD expectations~\cite{hardspec,fragevo,jetspec}.
-The System A results in Fig.~4 of Ref.~\cite{eplane} are dismissed there because $v_2$ systematics inferred from 1D model fits contradict ``flow'' $v_2$ inferred from NGNM analysis.
+The System A results in Fig.~4 of Ref.~\cite{eplane} are dismissed because $v_2$ systematics inferred from the 1D model fits contradict ``flow'' $v_2$ inferred from NGNM analysis.

-Any application of $v_2$ measurements to subsequent analysis requires a choice between (a) a comprehensive 2D fit model motivated by actual data structures combined with a few physical-model-independent assumptions and (b) an incomplete cosine model (NGNM) combined with many physical-model-dependent a priori assumptions.
+Any application of $v_2$ measurements to subsequent analysis (e.g.\ background subtraction) requires a choice between (a) a comprehensive 2D fit model motivated by actual data structures combined with a few physical-model-independent principles and (b) an incomplete cosine model (NGNM) combined with several physical-model-dependent {\em a priori} assumptions.
 Choosing (a) may lead to interesting new physics derived within an intact QCD context representing a falsifiable theory.
-Choosing (b) (e.g., ZYAM subtraction) can lead to results that are distorted and misleading.
+Choosing (b) (e.g., ZYAM subtraction) can lead to distorted and misleading results.

 \end{appendix}